 History shows that it is justified for Egyptians to be sensitive when it comes to the Suez Canal considering the amount of sacrifices they gave for and around it.
 Since the Canal project started in 1859, the blood of almost 130,000 Egyptians has been spilled in it.

 The Suez Canal is the artery that connects the Mediterranean to the Red Sea.
 It earns Egypt billions of dollars annually.
 It was inaugurated in November 1869 under the Khedive Ismail, ruler of Egypt at the time.

 The French Ferdinand De Lesseps had convinced Abbas Pasha, the previous Egyptian ruler, to dig the canal.
 He founded a company to manage it and Egypt had a small share in it, earning 15% of the profits.
 Later the Egyptian state was forced to sell even this small share to Britain.

 What explains this massive number is the inhumane treatment of the workers.
 French researcher Nathalie Montel in her book Le Chantier du Canal de Suez (1859-1869) translated by Egyptian historian Raouf Abbas, describes some of the difficulties for the workers such as lack of vital drinking water in the scorching desert heat.
 She explains that forced labor was a way to get Egyptian workers according to a decree by Said Pasha the ruler of Egypt at the time.
-10 thousand workers would be brought in every month to work, and after 1861 the number reached 25 thousand.
+About 10,000 workers would be brought in every month to work, and after 1861 the number reached 25,000.